Valorant Ping Test

 ipconfig /flushdns

-Since Valorant uses 128 tick servers, stable routing and clean DNS resolution help prevent sudden spikes.
+Since Valorant uses 128-tick servers, stable routing and clean DNS resolution help prevent sudden spikes.

 What Ping Range Is Considered Good in Valorant?